In New Zealand, a range of funding opportunities exist to support your involvement in Para sport.

 You may also wish to browse the Sport New Zealand Funding search portal for a wider range of potential sport and recreation funding sources.

-OPEN – PNZ Cyril Smith Legacy Fund
+CLOSED – PNZ Cyril Smith Legacy Fund

 If you live in or represent the Canterbury region, or are an organisation that supports athletes in the region, the PNZ Cyril Smith Legacy Fund may be a great funding opportunity for you.